taarifa/djangorifa/docs/source/start/installation.rst

   $ git clone https://github.com/taarifa/djangorifa.git
   $ cd djangorifa

-  # now edit the django settings file
+  # now edit the django settings file and change the SECRET_KEY.
+Exit vim.
   $ vim djangorifa/django_config/settings.py

-  # Change the database password from facebook to whatever you want to use
-  # also change the SECRET_KEY.
-Exit vim.

 The source comes with a database installation script.
 This script will create the template_postgis template if it doesn't already exist and a postgresql